NCJFCJ in the State of Tennessee

 Judicial and Associate Members in Tennessee.

-As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance to the Mentor Juvenile Court of Memphis and Shelby County to improve the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.
+As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance, and site visits, to the Blount County Juvenile Court, to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.

 Judges and justice system professionals from Tennessee received specialized child welfare, domestic violence, and juvenile justice training on current and cutting-edge topics and research during the NCJFCJ’s Annual Conference and National Conference on Juvenile Justice.